avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Commit_SIgn-off/DeclarativePipeline/README.md

 - [Resources and References](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/Commit_SIgn-off/DeclarativePipeline/README.md#resources-and-references)

 # Introduction
-This refers to a way of defining automated workflows (pipelines) using code that describes the desired state of the system, rather than specific instructions on how to achieve it.
+Declarative Pipelines refers to a way of defining automated workflows (pipelines) using code that describes the desired state of the system, rather than specific instructions on how to achieve it.
 In software development, a commit represents a snapshot of changes made to code files in a version control system like Git.
 This usually refers to a process where a developer indicates they have reviewed and approved the changes in a commit.

+# What is Commit Sign-Off
+A commit sign-off is a line added to the end of a commit message in a version control system, like Git, to indicate that the contributor:

+- Takes responsibility for the changes introduced in the commit.
+This means they confirm that they authored the code, have the necessary permissions to contribute it, and it adheres to the project's guidelines and coding style.
+- Agrees to the project's licensing terms.
+By signing off, the contributor confirms that they have the right to license the code under the project's chosen license.

+# Why
+The purpose of a Signed-off-by trailer in Git is:-
+- Improved accountability: Sign-offs make it clear who is responsible for each change in the codebase, which can be helpful for debugging and tracking down issues.
+- Encourages code ownership: By requiring sign-offs, projects can encourage contributors to take ownership of their code and ensure that it meets the project's standards.

 # Pre-requisites
 | Item         | Version   |